 - B3: Congenital inborn errors of metabolism, such as those associated with mitochondrial dysfunction or the glycolytic pathway.

-L-lactate is typically measured using enzymatic amperometry (oxidation/reduction reactions which generate an electric current that is detected by an electrode) on blood-gas analyzers.
+L-lactate is typically measured using enzymatic amperometry (oxidation/reduction reactions which generate an electric current that is detected by an electrode) on blood-gas analyzers or portable lactate analyzers.
 In the procedure, lactate in the sample is converted to hydrogen peroxide by lactate oxidase, generating an electrical current.
 Lactate should ideally be measured in heparinized containers and analyzed within 15 minutes of collection to avoid cellular consumption of lactate within the tube.
 Samples can be collected from peripheral arteries or veins, since only small differences are seen in L-lactate concentrations between these vessels.
 Normal concentrations of lactate vary between studies, but generally are less than 3.0 mmol/L in dogs and cats (Rosenstein et al 2018).
 Note that these analyzers cannot measure D-lactate.
 There are also differences in assay performance between portable lactate analyzers and results from one analyzer cannot be extrapolated to another (Nieto et al 2015).